 To recover damages from a collision with avoidable debris, you’ll likely have to file a claim through your own insurance company using your collision coverage.
 However, if you can show that another party was at fault for the debris, you may be able to avoid paying your deductible by filing for damages through the negligent party’s insurance.
 We’ll talk about that in the next section.

-Your Neighbor May Share Liability
+The Other Drive May Share Liability

 - Determine everyone’s okay and get medical attention to anyone who isn’t